 Mystical experiences refer to a variety of religious experience in which the subject is transformed and reports the loss of individuality, the oneness of all reality, union with the deity and the unity of the subject of the experience with the object of the experience.
 Mystical experiences involve special mental states or events that allow an understanding of ultimate truths.
+Mystical experiences involve a temporary removal of the sense of self or ego so that the person feels that nothing separates them from the divine.

 William James identified four features of mystical experiences which we will study in more detail in theme 3 B, they are passivity, ineffability, a noetic quality and transiency (PINT).